History of WDRB in Timeline

 In May 2013, WDRB began construction of an additional 11,000 square feet of space at its Muhammad Ali Boulevard studio facility.

-In June 2013, WDRB gained notice in the television industry when it debuted a promo criticizing the broad, constant and generalized use of the term "breaking news" by other news stations.
+In June 2013, WDRB debuted a promo criticizing the overuse of the term "breaking news" by other news stations, stating it has been overused as a "marketing ploy".

 2013: Weekend Morning News Added

-On May 5, 2014, the $1.7 million expanded facility opened; WBKI-TV relocated its employees into the WDRB facility.
+On May 5, 2014, the $1.7 million expanded facility opened, and sister station WBKI-TV relocated its employees into the WDRB facility.

-On September 21, 2015, Fox First News expanded to an hour with the addition of a half-hour noon newscast.
+On September 21, 2015, Fox First News expanded to one hour with the addition of a half-hour noon newscast.

 November 2019: Sweeps Interview with John Schnatter

-In November 2019, WDRB gained national attention for a sweeps interview with John Schnatter, the founder of Papa John's Pizza, who claimed the quality of the chain had declined.
+In November 2019, WDRB gained national attention for a sweeps interview with John Schnatter, who claimed quality control of Papa John's Pizza had declined and warned of a 'day of reckoning' for Mark Shapiro.

 2019: Bill Lamb Hired by Fox Television Stations